Schedule a free consultation

 Discuss Your Case with a Houston Attorney Who Will Fight For You

 If you are facing charges of a violent crime in Houston, attorney Doug Murphy is ready to help.
 A certified expert in criminal law, Doug Murphy can review the facts of your case to identify any viable defenses that should be raised.
-To learn more about your options, contact the Doug Murphy Law Firm, P.C. right away.
+To learn more about your options, contact the Murphy & McKinney Law Firm, P.C. right away.

 Share this post: